jmloewen/hitw470/README.md

 ## Technology Stack

 - **Codeigniter**
-    - Reason for using Codeigniter:
+    - Reason:
-        - 3/6 people in our group had experience with PHP
+        - 3/6 people in our group had experience with PHP.
-    - Benefits of Codeigniter:
+    - Benefits:
-        - Simple MVC and installation
+        - Simple MVC and installation.
-        - Not forced into a templating language (besides PHP)
+        - Does not enforce the use of a templating languge (besides PHP).
-        - Comes with built-in protection against CSRF and XSS attacks
+        - Comes with built-in protection against CSRF and XSS attacks.
-        - Documentation is really good (Mircea really likes it)
+        - Good documentation (Mircea really likes it)
-    - Issues with Codeigniter:
+    - Issues:
-        - No Authentication Library
+        - No authentication library.
-            - All User Authentication features created from scratch using Codeigniter's Session which
+            - All user authentication features are created from scratch using Codeigniter's session.

 - **Foursquare**
     - "Why did we use Foursquare over Google Places, or Zomato?